huggingface/optimum-intel/README.md

 Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory for more sophisticated usage.

 ### OpenVINO
-Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) tool for model optimization and inference.
+Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) framework for model optimization, quantization, and inference.

 - OpenVINO inference example: